hantsy/jakartaee11-sandbox/docs/jpa.md

 ## Jakarta EE Integration

-In Jakarta EE environments, you can use standard CDI `@Inject` to inject `EntityManagerFactory` or `EntityManager` instances directly into your CDI beans.
-This means you no longer need to use `@PersistenceUnit` or `@PersistenceContext` to inject `EntityManagerFactory` or `EntityManager`.
+In Jakarta EE environments, you no longer need to use `@PersistenceUnit` or `@PersistenceContext` to inject `EntityManagerFactory` or `EntityManager` in the Jakarta EE components.
+Instead, you can use standard CDI `@Inject` to inject them like injecting regular CDI beans.

-For example, to inject the default `EntityManager`, before 3.2, you can use `@PersistenceContext` to inject an `EntityManager` bean that matches the default persistence unit definition in the *persistence.xml* file:
+For example, before 3.2, you can use `@PersistenceContext` to inject an `EntityManager` bean that matches the default persistence unit definition in the *persistence.xml* file:

 ```java
 @PersistenceContext